Irvine’s #1 Real Estate Team Gets 95 Organic Visitors a Month

 Frequently Asked Questions: Real Estate SEO

-Why isn’t my real estate website getting traffic?
+Why is my real estate website not getting traffic?

 Most real estate websites get almost no organic traffic because they target the wrong keywords.
-Broad terms like “Irvine homes for sale” are dominated by Zillow, Realtor.com, and Redfin – sites with Domain Authority scores above 85 that local agents can’t compete with.
-The opportunity is in neighborhood-specific searches where national portals are weak and local expertise wins.
-If your site isn’t targeting those terms with dedicated content, Google has no reason to rank you.
+Broad terms like “Irvine homes for sale” are dominated by Zillow, Realtor.com, and Redfin — sites with Domain Authority scores above 85 that local agents cannot compete with.
+The opportunity is in neighborhood‑specific searches where national portals are weak and local expertise wins.
+If your site is not targeting those terms with dedicated content, Google has no reason to rank you.

 What is local SEO for real estate agents?